 Start rolling out the dough into a rectangle.
 You want the dough to be an even thickness and about 14 inches wide and 11 inches tall when you’re done.

 Brush the entire surface of the dough with the melted vegan butter.
 Sprinkle the brown sugar mixture evenly over the top, patting and rubbing it in with your hand a bit.

 On the long (14-ish inch) side, start rolling up the entire piece of dough, making a nice cinnamon-swirled log.
 Then, cut the log into 12 even rolls.
 I cut off the shaggy ends because I was taking photos, but you can keep them :)

 Arrange the cut rolls in the 9×13 baking dish in (4 rolls along the 13 inch side).
-Cover the baking dish with a clean towel and let the rolls rise in a warm spot for 40 minutes.
+Cover the baking dish with a clean towel and let the rolls rise in a warm spot for 40 minutes, or until they have increased to 1 ½-2 times their original size.
 Again, I like to put mine on the fireplace mantel or on top of my fridge.

 Preheat the oven to 350 degrees F.

 Once the no knead cinnamon rolls have risen a second time, uncover them and slide them in the oven.
 Bake the rolls for 20-22 minutes, or until golden brown and one of the middle rolls sounds hollow when you tap it.

 Let the rolls cool for at least an hour before glazing.